Saquon Barkley: 2025 season

 On March 4, 2025, Barkley signed a two-year, $41.2 million contract extension with the Eagles that includes $36 million guaranteed and up to $15 million more in incentives.
 The extension functions as a new four-year contract starting in the 2025 season.
 Should Barkley reach one or more of the incentives in a given year, the incentive amount is added to Barkley's salary in each of the future remaining contract years.
 The guaranteed salary amount and its average dollars per year ($20.6 million), even without incentives taken into account, made Barkley the highest paid running back in NFL history.

+In Week 8, Barkley had 14 carries for 150 yards and a touchdown to go with a receiving touchdown in the 38–20 win over the Giants.
+In Week 14, a 22–19 overtime loss to the Chargers, he had 20 carries for 122 yards and a touchdown.
+In Week 16, against the Commanders, he had 21 carries for 132 yards and a touchdown in the 29–18 win.
+In the 2025 season, he recorded 280 carries for 1,140 rushing yards and seven rushing touchdowns to go with 37 receptions for 273 receiving yards and two receiving touchdowns.
+In the Wild Card Round of the postseason, he had 131 scrimmage yards in the 23–19 loss to the 49ers.